-- It is also necessary to have registered with the local Barangay Office.
-A Barangay Clearance is required.
+- It is also necessary to have registered with the local Barangay Office and obtain a a Barangay Clearance Cert.

-- It is also necessary to have registered with the local Mayor’s office, obtain and submit a Mayor’s Permit
+- It is also necessary to have registered with the local Mayor’s office and obtain a Mayor’s Permit

 - Articles of Incorporation (this will have already been registered with the SEC)